 The TV series offers a behind-the-scenes look at the people who care for more than 12,000 exotic animals at Busch Gardens.
 BUSCH GARDENS

 Published: August 13, 2013

 Updated: August 14, 2013 at 07:08 AM

+The animals at Busch Gardens are used to having an audience.
+Now the veterinarians, technicians and trainers who care for them will get a piece of the spotlight, too.
+“The Wildlife Docs,” a new television series offering a behind-the-scenes look at the work of those who care for the Tampa theme park’s more than 12,000 exotic animals, will premiere Oct.
+5 on most ABC affiliates.
+That work includes anything from assisting with the birth of tiger cubs to giving an elephant a pedicure, the park said in a news release announcing the show.
 Much of the series will take place in Busch Gardens’ Animal Care Center, the $5 million, state-of-the-art facility that opened at the park last year.
 The facility, which features floor-to-ceiling windows on its surgical suites, allows park guests to watch vets as they examine and operate on animals.

+The show will air during the same block of Saturday morning shows as “SeaWorld’s Sea Rescue with Sam Champion,” which follows a marine animal rescue team from Busch Gardens’ sister park SeaWorld.
+Both shows are being produced by Litton Entertainment, and both SeaWorld and Busch Gardens theme parks are operated by SeaWorld Parks & Entertainment.
 “The ‘Wildlife Docs’ is the perfect companion show to ‘Sea Rescue,’ “ SeaWorld Parks & Entertainment CEO Jim Atchison said in a statement.
 “We care for one of the world’s largest zoological populations and also help save animals in the wild, and these shows allow us to deliver these emotional stories in a powerful way.
 Whether our team members are rescuing a stranded dolphin on the beach or caring for a new baby zebra on Busch Gardens veldt, these extraordinary individuals are dedicated 24/7 to caring for animals.”